No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Dominion (Second Edition)

 Dominion is a big box game as opposed to some of the others on this list.
-Dominion is the original deck-builder, and some people may argue that it’s better played with more players, but it’s still a ton of fun with two players.
+Dominion is the original deck-builder, and some people may argue that it’s best played with more players, but it’s still a ton of fun with two players.

 - 2nd Edition features updated cards, artwork and streamlined rules